autotyp/autotyp-data/datasets.md

     Strings of morphs are coded for phonological and grammatical cohesion; cohesion patterns come with explicit descriptions and morphs are categorized in a multivariate typology.
 See our [2009 project report](http://www.autotyp.uzh.ch/download/finalreport_words.pdf) for details.
+    Note: this dataset has known structural defects and only partially exports the available information.
+It is currently undergoing significant structural revision and will be released as a modernised dataset in a future update.

 ## Module `PerLanguageSummaries`